NoMansion/Public-sentiment-from-tweets-and-stock-prices/README.md

-# Using Public Sentiment From Tweets to Predict Stock Prices #
+# Analyzing the Relationship Between Public Sentiment From Tweets and Stock Prices #

 ## Goals: ##
 Create a program that would analyze tweets for sentimenet values to make predictions about stock prices.
 It would also check if general public sentiment is a good indicator of how the market is doing.